 Barcelona, España, 1961

 Clara Usón holds a degree in law from the University of Barcelona.
 She was a practising lawyer for 20 years, keeping her secret vocation of writing on the backburner.
 She has lived in London and in the small Mexican town of Valle del Bravo.
 In 1998 she published her first novel, Las noches de San Juan, which was awarded the Premio Femenino Lumen.
-One decade on, she had published another three novels that were very well-received by critics, standing out for their originality, vast imagination and refined sense of humour.
-With La hija del Este (The Daughter from the East), sold for publication in 7 languages, Clara Usón became the first woman to win Spain’s National Critics Prize after it was awarded to men for 40 consecutive years.
-She was awarded the Premio Biblioteca Breve for Corazón de Napalm, a novel that lies halfway between historical essay and fiction, also highly praised by the critics.
+One decade on, she keeps publishing novels that are very well-received by critics, standing out for their originality, vast imagination and refined sense of humour.
+With La hija del Este (The Daughter from the East), sold for publication in nine languages, Clara Usón became the first woman to win Spain’s National Critics Prize after it was awarded to men for 40 consecutive years.
+She was awarded the Premio Biblioteca Breve for Corazón de napalm, a novel that lies halfway between historical essay and fiction, also highly praised by the critics.

 • “A tremendous novel that establishes this author as one of the great European writers of our time.”
 Ana María Moix (referring to La hija del Este)